preactjs/preact-www/content/zh/guide/v10/web-components.md

 ---
 title: Web Components
-description: 'How to use web components with Preact.'
+description: How to use web components with Preact
 ---

 # Web Components